-Primary Source or Film Review essay (due 11:59pm Monday 23 Sept)
+Primary Source or Film Review essay (due 11:59pm Friday 25 Sept)

-Choose one of the following four topics and write an interpretive essay of 1,500 words in response.
-As much as possible, use what you have learned from seminar readings and discussions to provide a critical evaluation of your given source(s).
+Choose ONE of the following four topics and write an interpretive essay of 1,500 words in response.
+As much as possible, you should use what you have learned from seminar readings and discussions to provide a critical evaluation of your given source(s).
 You may wish to think about how to situate your source(s) in their 'historical context' by explaining how the sources reflect, react to, represent, or otherwise illuminate the period and events in question.
 You should also consider how and why these sources may pose problems of historical interpretation.
-Unless otherwise indicated by the question, you are encouraged to use readings from Week 1 (Introduction) to Week 7 (Culture) inclusive.
-This assignment is designed to hone your skills in using secondary works as a critical tool for primary source interpretation.
+Unless otherwise indicated by the question, you are encouraged to use readings from Week 1 (Introduction) to Week 7 (Culture) inclusive-this is NOT an independent research essay, but one designed to hone your skills in using a defined array of secondary works and primary materials to interpret specific artifact(s).